From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood

-Causal mediation analysis is a statistical framework used to understand how a treatment $A$ affects an outcome $Y$ by decomposing the total causal effect into a direct effect (the part not operating through an intermediate variable) and an indirect effect (the part that operates through a mediator, $M$).
-This helps disentangle mechanisms in causal pathways, common in fields like epidemiology, psychology, and social sciences.
-Suppose we have continuous outcome $Y$, a binary treatment or exposure $A \in \mathcal{A} = \{0,1\}$, baseline covariates $\bs W = (W_1, W_2, \cdots, W_p)$ take values in $\mathcal{W} \subseteq \bR^p$ and a continuous mediator $M$ with possible values $\mathcal{M} \subseteq \bR$.
-We use $Y(a,m)$ to denote the outcome when the treatment $A = a$ and the mediator $M = m$; $M(a)$ represents the mediator with $A = a$.
-We would make the {\it composition} assumption, which states that $Y(a, M(a)) = Y(a)$ for $a \in \{0, 1\}$ \citep{ding-2024}.
-The ATE in the context of mediation analysis can then be defined similarly

-but the direct and indirect effects require extra specification.
-The Natural Direct Effect(NDE) is the effect of $A$ on $Y$ if the mediator $M$ were fixed to its natural value under the control condition $A=0$.
-Statistically, it can be defined as
+Causal mediation analysis decomposes the total effect of a treatment $A$ on an outcome $Y$ into a direct effect (not operating through a mediator) and an indirect effect (operating through a mediator $M$).
+Let $A\in\{0,1\}$ denote the treatment, $\bs W\in\mathcal{W}\subseteq\mathbb{R}^p$ baseline covariates, $M\in\mathcal{M}$ a mediator, and $Y$ a continuous outcome.
+Let $M(a)$ denote the potential mediator value under $A=a$, and $Y(a,m)$ denote the potential outcome under $(A=a,M=m)$.
+The composition assumption implies $Y(a,M(a))=Y(a)$ \citep{ding-2024}, and the total effect (ATE) can be written as